The Robert Alexander Center for Recovery offers alcoholism treatment in Kentucky that provides a path to long-term sobriety.

 How We Help Treat Alcoholism in Kentucky

 Alcohol Treatment Options in Kentucky at the Robert Alexander Center for Recovery

 What is a Partial Hospitalization Program?

-There are many different alcohol addiction treatment programs in Kentucky.
+There are many different alcohol treatment programs in Kentucky.
 These range from the 12-step programs, inpatient, and outpatient programs.

 A partial hospitalization program (PHP) for alcohol addiction is a form of outpatient treatment that offers a more structured and intensive treatment regimen than typical outpatient programs.
 Those enrolled in a PHP are expected to adhere to a very structured schedule which includes several hours of therapy and skill-building treatment services every day.
 They have to commit to attending these sessions for about 4-6 hours daily, 3-5 days a week, Monday through Friday.
 The treatment takes place during the day and individuals are free to go back home each night.